-This will be achieved through the implementation of customized programming that is aligned with the AAMI Integrated Program Model.
+This is achieved through customized programming that aligns with the AAMI Integrated Program Model that prepares students for careers and life post-graduation.
 The model includes four key components:

 - Leadership Development

 The COVID-19 pandemic presented extraordinary challenges in academia across the country.
 During the pandemic, AAMI supported students to effectively transition from in-person classes to the online format.